Uses of Cosentyx:

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

-- Make sure you are up to date with all your vaccines before treatment with Cosentyx.
+- Make sure you are up to date with all your vaccines before treatment with Cosentyx (secukinumab).

-- You will need a TB (tuberculosis) test before starting Cosentyx.
+- You will need a TB (tuberculosis) test before starting Cosentyx (secukinumab).

 - If you have inflammatory bowel disease like ulcerative colitis or Crohn's disease, talk with your doctor.
-New and worsening inflammatory bowel disease has happened with this medicine.
+New and worsening inflammatory bowel disease has happened with Cosentyx (secukinumab).
 Sometimes this may be very bad.
 Talk with your doctor.

-- If you are taking cyclosporine, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with Cosentyx.
+- This medicine may affect how much of some other drugs are in your body.
+If you are taking other drugs, talk with your doctor.
+You may need to have your blood work checked more closely while taking Cosentyx (secukinumab) with your other drugs.